About us | Contact | n%2Fa | n%2Fa

 • Clean up all of your waste, including degradable (food) products.
 If you have to wash your dishes, do so with a mild, degradable detergent and make sure this doesn’t end up in lakes or streams.

 • Use existing fireplaces only.
 Each new fireplace disturbs nature and wildlife.
-Be careful when creating a fire, and don’t do so if a (local) fire prohibition applies due to drought or heat.
+Be careful when creating a fire, and don’t do so if a (local) fire prohibition applies because of drought or heat.

 • If you need to go to the toilet, do so away from lakes or streams.
 Cover up your excrements.
 Use normal toilet paper only.
 Don’t burn your toilet paper, but take it with you along with your other waste.
 You can take along special bags for this if you like.